Welcome to the website of the Pueblo Railway Museum

 We have begun the long task of digitizing the hundreds of artifacts in this collection.
 We have begun posting items from this collection on our Instagram page.
 We look forward to comments from those of you who lived the history that is portrayed by these artifacts.
 Your stories and feedback will add greatly to the enjoyment and interest for our online railfans.
 If you are not yet a follower of our Instagram, please consider joining us on this journey through history at https://www.instagram.com/pueblorailwaymuseum/.

-To receive news about our upcoming events, follow our blog.
+Our train ride event schedule for 2026 will be posted soon on our Events Page.
+To receive updates about our upcoming events, follow our blog.
 Enter your email address on the bottom of this web page and click the “follow” button.

-To receive news on our upcoming events in 2023, follow our blog.
+Follow our blog to get the latest updates on our events.
 Enter your email address on the bottom of this webpage, and click the “follow” button.

 Railroading History